 There are plenty of other cases of people losing weight in a healthier and more palatable manner.
 No one makes documentaries on these stories, because they aren’t sexy and don’t make for an attractive headline.

-Why Am I Fat if I Don’t Eat That Much
+What If I Don’t Consume A lot of Food?
+Why Am I Fat if I Don’t Eat That Much?

-The reason why 35% of adults are overweight or obese is because of the low quality foods that are prevalent in our diets!
+The reason why >35% of adults are overweight or obese and you are too, is because of the amount of low-quality foods you consume on a daily basis.

-- The macronutrient breakdown of low quality food is skewed, making it difficult to get an appropriate amount of healthy proteins and healthy fats
+- The macronutrient breakdown of low-quality food is skewed, making it difficult to get an appropriate amount of healthy proteins, healthy carbohydrates, and healthy fats

-- They tend to be full of simple carbohydrates, an energy source that quickly turns to fat if they are not being used for energy right away
+- Low quality foods tend to be full of simple carbohydrates, an energy source that can quickly be stored as fat if they are not being used for energy in the short term

-- Low quality foods have very little micronutrients, including the essential vitamins and minerals that are necessary for our bodies to function optimally.
+- Low-quality foods have very little micronutrients.
+As a result you are not getting any essential vitamins and minerals that are necessary for your body to function optimally.

-When you focus on simply dropping your calories, you are more than likely to become micronutrient deficient.
+When you focus on simply dropping your calories and changing nothing else, you will be eating less food overall, and more than likely to become micronutrient deficient.

 All of the hormonal processes and metabolic reactions that happen in your body require energy and they require a lot of nutrients.

-Lowering your caloric intake while eating low quality food will only decrease the amount of micronutrients you are consuming, which is already an insufficient amount.
+Lowering your caloric intake while eating low-quality food will only decrease the number of micronutrients you are consuming, which for many of you, is already an insufficient amount.